The film opens in Tara, a cotton plantation owned by the proud Gerald O'Hara (Thomas Mitchell

 Scarlett sends Prissy to find the one man who can get them all safely out of Atlanta before the approaching Union troops take siege: Rhett Butler.
 Prissy finds him enjoying himself at a local brothel run by Belle Watling (Ona Munson

 ).
 Though Rhett mocks Prissy, he agrees to assist Scarlett who insists on returning home to Tara.
 Rhett steals a horse and cart and fetches Scarlett, Melanie, her baby, and Prissy, taking them through Atlanta as the city burns in wake of the Union advance.
 Once safely outside the city, Rhett leaves them to continue to Tara alone, telling Scarlett that he is to enlist in the Confederate army because he believes only in lost causes 'when they are really lost'.
 Scarlett begs him not to go and he professes his love for her, claiming to have never loved anyone else so fiercely.
 Scarlett rebuffs his advances but he kisses her, paying for it with a slap across the face.
-Rhett mounts one of the horses from the cart and rides off laughing, leaving Scarlett in tears.
+Rhett gives her his pistol and walks off, leaving Scarlett in tears.